 When you've finished: quit your VPN first and then log out of BT Wi-Fi before closing your browser.

 Note: You must log out correctly, otherwise your account will stay open and you'll have to pay charges for a further 15 minutes.
 Your account automatically shuts down due to inactivity after 15 minutes.

-You should be able to get up to 8Mb download speed.
+You can get up to 10Mbps download speed.

 It should be exactly the same as using a normal wired connection.
 Occasionally some ISPs might sometimes block the sending of email.
 If so, you can use ours - just change your outgoing mail server setting to smtp.btopenzone.com.
 If you need help with your email settings, please see your email application (e.g. Outlook) help files.